ohministries/ohministries.github.io/pages/college/academics/department-of-religion.md

 studies majors, with each student experiencing a 12-week ministerial practicum during their last year before graduation.
 The program offers classes that give our students a good foundation for varied ministry opportunities.
 It helps the student understand current issues facing our church & mission and gain practical experience in various types of personal and public ministry.

 We also offer a two-year personal evangelism training program especially focusing on Bible work and literature evangelism.
-We are seeking to make our classes is practical, substantive, and thorough.
+We are seeking to make our classes practical, substantive, and thorough.

 Our Theology, Biblical Studies and Personal Evangelism graduates have done much with their